 - Repeat to wrap and pin the remaining border binding/tie on the opposite side of the bib.

 - If necessary, thread your machine with thread to best match the tie fabric in both the top and the bobbin.
-Lengthen the stitch.
+Slightly lengthen the stitch.